GenericMappingTools/gmt/doc/rst/source/gmtinfo.rst

-To find the extreme values in the file track.xy to the nearest 5 units but shifted to within 1 unit of the data center, and use this region to draw a line using psxy, run
+To find the extreme values in the file track.xy to the nearest 5 units but shifted to within 1 unit of the data center, and use this region to draw a line using :doc:`psxy`, run

   ::